Spatial analysis includes a variety of techniques and processes used to understand the patterns and relationships of geographic features.

 Isochrones can be useful for geofencing, the practice of defining virtual boundaries around geographic areas so you can trigger automated workflows when a user travels into or out of a geofenced zone.

 By using isochrones as geofences, you can create workflows to:

-- Notify passengers when a rideshare driver is two minutes away
+- Let passengers know when a rideshare driver is two minutes away

 - Pick a curbside pickup order when the customer is 20 minutes away

 - Send push notifications to truck drivers when they approach a warehouse

 - Direct food couriers to high-demand zones during peak delivery hours

 When you add Turf to your site, it exposes a global variable

 turf from which you can run any of the turf functions.
 For example, if you have a GeoJSON LineString feature named